 62%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-The description excels at trigger term coverage and distinctiveness due to its specific domain (Arness workflow pipeline) and extensive list of natural trigger phrases.
-However, it is weak on specificity of capabilities — it fails to describe what concrete actions the skill performs beyond vaguely 'showing position' and 'giving guidance'.
+The description excels at trigger term coverage and distinctiveness due to its extensive list of natural phrases and its tie to the specific 'Arness workflow pipeline.'
+However, it is weak on specificity — it fails to describe concrete actions or outputs the skill performs beyond vaguely showing position and giving guidance.
 The description reads more like a trigger-matching rule than a capability description.

 Suggestions